xanderhendriks/rpi-embedded-target-action-runner/README.md

 # Lab 6 - Static analysis
 ## Overview
+In this lab, we will be using a free static analysis tool, [cppcheck](https://cppcheck.sourceforge.io/), to show how this type of tool can help with code quality.

 ## Instructions

-We'll be using a free static analysis tool, [cppcheck](https://cppcheck.sourceforge.io/), to show how this type of tool can help with code quality.

-### Execute locally
-Start a docker in the repository's root directory:

-    docker run -it --rm --entrypoint /bin/sh --name cppcheck -v ${PWD}:/workarea neszt/cppcheck-docker

-Inside the docker run the following commands:

-    cd /workarea
-    cppcheck --enable=all --inline-suppr --project=application.cppcheck

 ### Execute in Github actions
+Merge the Lab 6 branch into master to avoid having to copy/paste the code from the instructions.
+After making sure you are in the root of your fork, execute the following GIT command:

+    git merge origin/lab_6

-Add the analyse job before the build job:
+See how the analyse job has been added before the build job:

       analyse-code:
         name: Analyse